Alberto1Artoni/Alberto1Artoni.github.io/projects/Thesis.md

 ### Fortran Library

-Exploits a quadrature free method: for the moment it is able to deal only with polynomial doundary data and source.
+Exploits a quadrature free method: for the moment it is able to deal only with polynomial boundary data and source.
 More research is on going, but the preliminares are promising.

 <p align="center">
 <img width="500" height="300" src="https://alberto1artoni.github.io/assets/pdf/Tesi/Immagini/XYZ.png">